svgeesus/EuroMPE/Duophonic/voltage-ref-LT1236.md

 1μF and 100nF input caps, 1μF (or less; that is a maximum) and 100nF output caps, all C0G ceramic.
 Later went for X7R on the 1μF for cost and footprint reasons.

+> Because of internal current drain on the output, actual worst-case occurs at ILOAD = 0.
+Significantly better load transient response is obtained by moving slightly away from these points.
+See Load Transient Response curves for details
+(Datasheet, "Capacitive Loading and Transient Response")

 Voltage output: pair of 4-pin headers

 - +5 +5 0V 0V
 - -5 -5 0V 0V

-Pin 8 is (per spec sheet) clear of copper, mask (no mechanical connection).

 Full bottom ground plane; top ground connections with vias by caps and GND connection, runs under device

 Pin 1 of MAX6226 is indicated by a circular mark and is aligned to the top-left corner on this board (indicated by small dot on silkscreen).

 Pin 1 of OPA2186 is on the side with the bevel, and is aligned closest to JP2 on this board.

 ![soic-8](./img/soic-8.png)

+Output cap may need around [5R serial resistance](https://www.eevblog.com/forum/metrology/yet-another-basic-10v-reference-tear-my-design-apart!/msg1666097/#msg1666097) to avoid ringing.
+Electrolytics were better here than ceramics.

+> In critical applications,
+a 10μF solid tantalum capacitor with several ohms in series provides optimum output bypass.
+(Datasheet, "Capacitive Loading and Transient Response")

 ## BOM